 We know about British customs …but do remember that a good amount of small talk usually precedes a business discussion.
 First names are used and humour is appreciated.
 Obvious self-promotion may be frowned upon; self-deprecation scores more points.
 Observe formal dress codes.
 By the way, when they say “How are you?”, they are not enquiring about the state of your mental and physical being; it’s just a friendly way of saying “Hello”.

-There are many other examples pertaining to customs in various countries specially when it comes to doing business.
+There are many other examples pertaining to customs in various countries especially when it comes to doing business.
 Whether you are travelling abroad or meeting foreign visitors in India, it makes sense to be sensitive to other people’s customs and rituals.
 Recently, a Chinese delegation visited DBS in Mumbai.
 Our homework on their customs helped create the right atmosphere and build relationships.

 Even if one doesn’t know the precise customs to follow, sensitivity to the other person and genuine warmth and friendliness will go a long way.
 Sometimes not knowing the language is not a handicap; body language says it all.